dnsimple/chef-dnsimple/README.md

     | *test*       | Unused at this time                | false     |

 **Note**: For token based authentication you must provide an [api token][] for the account with access to the domain you are providing in the resource.
+User access tokens are also not supported at this time.
 Domain based tokens will be supported in a future release.

 ### Examples